An Efficient Decimation Sinc-Filter Design for Software Radio Applications

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano; Presti, L. Lo; Mondin, M.; and Ricchiuto, C., "An Efficient Decimation Sinc-Filter Design for Software Radio Applications" (2001).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 158.